Sabrina Grdevich

 Sabrina Grdevich is a Canadian actress.
 Sabrina portrayed Dana Ballard in the 1999 made-for-TV movie Ultimate Deception with Yasmine Bleeth.
 Her starring roles include Mile Zero and Lola.
-Other roles included playing Cathy Blake in Traders, voice roles of Ann Granger and Sailor Pluto in the Sailor Moon R series and Maxine Reardon, on CBC's Intelligence.
+Other roles included playing Cathy Blake in Traders, voice roles of Ann Granger and Sailor Pluto in the Sailor Moon R series, Maxine Reardon, on CBC's Intelligence, and Cynthia in Ginny and Georgia.